 - 5 Dr. Scott Perryman and Dr. Crystine Lee

 - 6 Roux-en-Y Gastric Bypass Procedure and Experience

 - 11 FAQ

-The oldest procedure often referred to as the “gold standard” of Bariatric Surgery, is the Roux-en-Y gastric bypass.
+The oldest procedure often referred to as the “gold standard” of weight loss surgery, is the Roux-en-Y gastric bypass.
 In this procedure, the forty ounce stomach is reduced to a 1 – 2 ounce pouch using a stapling device.
 The small intestine is then cut and re-connected to the small stomach pouch to restore bowel continuity.
 The remaining 38 ounces of stomach and early part of the small intestine are bypassed resulting in decreased absorption of calories.
 Patients will, therefore, lose weight by the two mechanisms: restriction and malabsorption.
 We expect a 75% excess body weight loss within 1 year of the gastric bypass.
 This means that if you have 100 lbs to lose, you will lose 75 lbs in 1 year.
-These durable and dramatic results can only be achieved with bariatric surgery, the only known method for sustained weight loss on this scale.
+These durable and dramatic results can only be achieved with weight loss surgery, the only known method for sustained weight loss on this scale.

 The Roux-en-Y Gastric Bypass is a surgical weight loss procedure that involves both restriction and malabsorption.

 A 1 – 2 ounce pouch of the stomach is separated from the remaining portion of the stomach using a stapling device.
 The lower part of the small intestine is then cut and connected to the 1 oz stomach pouch in order to re-establish bowel continuity.